8734 E Shea Blvd. Suite 108

 What is Botox, and how does it work?

-Physicians have used Botox for years to address wrinkles and folds on the face.
+Nurse Injectors have used Botox for years to address wrinkles and folds on the face.
 The bacterium Clostridium botulinum produces a toxin known as Botox, sold under the brand name.
 Dysport and Xeomin are two other brands.
 By default, you’ve heard of “Botox,” the first injectable form of the botulinum toxin.
+Injections by Megan in Scottsdale provides premium Botox injections and Dermal Filler Injections for patients in the Phoenix and Scottsdale area.
+Ask about our new client discount and free facial consultation.

 The most frequent use of Botox is to reduce wrinkles on the face.
 However, additional ailments may benefit from a Botox injection, such as: